The Razor's Edge (1984 film)

-The Razor's Edge is a 1984 American drama film directed and co-written by John Byrum starring Bill Murray, Theresa Russell, Catherine Hicks, Denholm Elliott, Brian Doyle-Murray, and James Keach.
-The film is an adaptation of W. Somerset Maugham's 1944 novel The Razor's Edge.
+The Razor's Edge is a 1984 American historical drama film directed and co-written by John Byrum starring Bill Murray, Theresa Russell, Catherine Hicks, Denholm Elliott, Brian Doyle-Murray, and James Keach.
+The film follows Larry Darrell, a traumatized World War I veteran who goes on a quest for meaning that leads him through Paris and to the Indian Himalayas.
+It is an adaptation of W. Somerset Maugham's 1944 novel of the same name, the second after Edmund Goulding's 1946 film.

-This marked Murray's first starring role in a dramatic film, though he did inject some of his dry wit into the script.
 The book's epigraph is dramatized as advice from the Katha Upanishad: "The path to salvation is narrow and as difficult to walk as a razor's edge."

+Development of The Razor's Edge began in the early 1980s, with Byrum and Murray collaborating on the film's screenplay.
+The film marked the first starring role in a dramatic film for Murray, known primarily for his comedic roles.
+Principal photography began in the summer of 1983, with filming taking place on location in Paris and the Indian Himalayas, as well as at EMI-Elstree Studios in England.

+The Razor's Edge was released by Columbia Pictures on October 19, 1984.
+It was met with largely unfavorable reviews from film critics, and was a box-office bomb, grossing $6.6 million against a budget of approximately $12 million.